graalvm/vscode-extensions/graalvm/README.md

 * Polyglot programming and debugging for polyglot applications, with support for JavaScript, Node.js, Python, R, and Ruby
 * Built-in implementation of Debug Adapter Protocol (DAP)
 * Smart editing features such as auto complete, go to declaration, and documentation on hover

-The power of VS Code just got boosted.

 This extension makes VS Code a comfortable and convenient integrated development environment for GraalVM developers.
 Let's get started!